 Getting Around by Train

 Shinkansen: The JR Shinkansen bullet trains travel up and down Honshu and into Kyushu.
-Tokyo Station is Tokyo's main hub, with lines heading north, south, and west.
-There are two seat classes offered: ordinary and green; —the latter is roughly 30% more expensive, but the cars are less crowded and more comfortable.
+Tokyo Station is Tokyo’s main hub, with lines heading north, south, and west.
+There are two seat classes offered: ordinary and green; the latter is roughly 30% more expensive, but the cars are less crowded and marginally more comfortable.
 Smoking and nonsmoking cars are available.

-Regional trains: About 70% of Japan's railways are owned by Japan Railways (JR Group), the other 30% is owned by private companies.
+Regional trains: About 70% of Japan's railways are owned by Japan Railways (JR Group), the other 30% are owned by private companies.
 In Tokyo, Japan Railways Yamanote Line loops around the city, while its Sobu and Chuo lines split that circle into east and west directions.
-Tokyu's Toyoko Line travels between Shibuya Station and Yokohama to the south.
+Tokyu’s Toyoko Line travels between Shibuya Station and Yokohama to the south.
 For Tokyo Disneyland take the JR Keiyo Line east.
 The main line of the Odakyu company and Keio Inokashira Line use Shinjuku and Shibuya, respectively, as hubs to serve Tokyo to the west.
 For service to Saitama Prefecture, Tobu offers the Tojo Line, which leaves Tokyo from Ikebukuro Station.
 Many of these rail companies also offer express trains, similar to the Shinkansen, for extended destinations away from Tokyo.

 Tokyo Monorail: Beginning at Hamamatsu-cho Station, the monorail provides the simplest access to Haneda Airport.